xdong05/xdong05.github.io/research.md

 {:/nomarkdown}

 <p>
-Climate change is reshaping the geographic distributions of species worldwide, creating novel communities and altering ecosystem functioning.
-We develop large-scale ecological forecasting models to understand how dispersal, environmental change, and landscape heterogeneity interact to determine future biodiversity patterns.
-Furthermore, by integrating ecological forecasting with economic and policy frameworks, we evaluate the societal consequences of biodiversity change.
+Climate change is reshaping the geographic distributions of species worldwide, creating novel communities and transforming ecosystem functioning.
+We develop large-scale species distribution models for ecological forecasting to understand how dispersal, environmental change, and landscape heterogeneity jointly determine future biodiversity patterns.
+By integrating ecological forecasting with economic and policy frameworks, we also evaluate the societal consequences of biodiversity change.
 </p>

 <p style="margin-top:14px;